AWARD WINNING JAZZ VOCALIST

 "A true new talent, shining right here..."

 Louise Balkwill is a jazz singer living and performing in London.
-She was born in Tooting and raised in Leicester by her hard working single mum of three, Vanessa, who encouraged and inspired her to pursue her interest in music from a very early age.
-Born into a family of musicians, Louise has never been short of inspiration and was raised as a multi instrumentalist before turning her interests to singing at the age of 16.
+She was born in Tooting and grew up in Leicester, where she was encouraged to pursue her love of music from an early age.
+Born into a family of musicians, Louise has never been short of inspiration and was raised as a multi-instrumentalist before turning her talents to singing at the age of 16.

 "Totally bowled over by Louise Balkwill's incredible vocals and engaging stage presence"